 RENEE MONTAGNE, Host:

 In the movie, Butch Cassidy and the Sundance Kid eventually run off to Bolivia and wind up running head on into a hail of bullets.

 GREENE: But a newly discovered manuscript has some wondering if that's how it ended for the real Butch Cassidy.
 A rare book collector in Utah says the manuscript suggests Butch survived and led a secret life under the name William T. Phillips.

-Mr. BRENT ASHWORTH (Rare Books Dealer): Turned out that William T. Phillips had tried to sell this story, "The Bandit Invincible," which was the story of Butch Cassidy.
+BRENT ASHWORTH: Turned out that William T. Phillips had tried to sell this story, "The Bandit Invincible," which was the story of Butch Cassidy.

 MONTAGNE: Brent Ashworth found Phillips' manuscript.
 He says it contains details no one but Butch could've known.
 And he's convinced that Phillips really was Butch.